Is that Lanni Marchant holding a RUN TO BEER flag on the page header?

-The number of spaces available for any given run is dictated by the venue to which we are heading.
+The number of spaces available for any given run is dictated by the venue to which we're heading.
 If an event is full you can still join for the run, but don’t be offended if there isn’t space inside the bar for you, or attempt to take the spot or beer of a registered runner.

 I’ve heard of Run-TO-Xchange, what is that exactly?

-Run-TO-Xchange is a separate Facebook group that we created to allow members of our community to share running, beer and non-beer related ideas, events and interest outside of regular RUN TO BEER activities.
+Run-TO-Xchange is a separate Facebook group that we created to allow members of our community to share running, beer and non-beer related ideas, events and interests outside of regular RUN TO BEER activities.
 Join the group if that sounds like your kind of thing.